ph0nkybit/proof-of-concepts/Use_Of_Hardcoded_Password_In_ALF-BanCO_8.2.x/README.md

 In addition to being able to read user data, an attacker could also copy the “**HbDat001.alfdb8**” file on his machine, decrypt it, change the password hash on the database with one of his choise, re-encrypt the database, download the application and choose to restore from a backup during the initial setup, to access the victim’s data from the application without knowing the user's password.

-The following Python2 script can be used to re-encrypt the database.
+The following Python script can be used to re-encrypt the database.

 ```
 def encryptSystemDataSQLite(file, password):